dyc3/crystal/README.md

 - Deep integration with i3wm
 - Cool Star Trek sound effects

 These are examples of queries that Crystal can respond to accurately.
+For a more complete list, browse the unit tests.

 ## Date and Time